maidamai0/maidamai0.github.io/_posts/2019-11-14-qml_overview.md

 [Using C++ Models with Qt Quick Views](https://doc.qt.io/qt-5/qtquick-modelviewsdata-cppmodels.html#qobjectlist-based-model)

+### Views

+* ListView
+* GridView
+* PathView

 ### Repeater

-Repeater can be seen as a very basic view, it creates elements according to model and delegate.However, repeater does't arrange elements it created, and ofen used with Layout/Positioner,the parent of the created elements is repeater's parent.Delegate of repeater must be a Item-based.
+Repeater can be seen as a very basic view, it creates elements according to model and delegate.However, a repeater does't arrange elements it created, and ofen used with Layout/Positioner to do the arrange job.

-delegate is the default property of repeater.
+1. **delegate** is the default property of repeater.
+2. The parent of the created elements is the repeater's parent.
+3. Delegate of repeater must be a Item-based.
+4. All items in repeater have an attached property **index**

-model of repeater can be many types including Models in QML, different type expose different property to delegate.
+5. **model** of repeater can be many types including Models in QML, different type expose different property to delegate.

-* model object
+    1. model object
-* number
+    2. number

 ## Interact with c++